 I climbed up and put my hand over her mouth.
 I was booed.
 After flashing my critics a vulgar hand gesture I told her, "No!
 A poem shouldn't be about hate.
 It should be about love."

 She licked my palm.
 I wiped it off against the skirt Aunt Bess had insisted we all wear, like bridal parties had to dress garden party.
-"Eeuwww!"
+"Yuck!"

 She sobbed as I helped her down to a mix of uncertain clapping and multiple offers to help her get over the bastard.
-My cousins gathered around and tried to cheer.
+My cousins gathered around.